brooksandrew/simpleblog/_posts/articles/2014-08-12-nextbus1_api.markdown

 {% endhighlight %}

 Now we can start harvesting data.
-I used an old laptop and let it rip for a week by running the code below with `min`=60&#42;24&#42;7.
+I used an old laptop and let it rip for a week by running the code below by setting `min=60*24*7`.

 {% highlight python %}